Wouldn’t it be amazing to make money being nosey? Well – you can. So it’s time to put your natural curiosity to use.

 - Take a Break

-Journalism, whilst also the umbrella term for all news media, can be understood as the job which involves thorough investigation, analysis or well-considered commentary.
+Likewise, journalism also sits under the umbrella term for all news media.
+But it involves thorough investigation, analysis or well-considered commentary.

 What do I need to become a journalist?